Academics /

 Dr. Fakoya has broad experience in the field of clinical and laboratory medicine.
 With postgraduate training in the field of Stem Cells and Regeneration at the University of Bristol, United Kingdom; fellowships in Nanotechnology, and CRISPR- Cas-9 gene editing technique from the University of Verona, Italy.

 He has published several papers in diverse fields of medicine and currently reviews for 13 Journals and serves as an Editor for two journals.
 His research interest lies mainly in Stem cells and Cardiovascular regeneration.
-Recently, his paper on “Ten years of Progress and Promise of Induced Pluripotent Stem cells: historical origins, characteristics, mechanism, limitations, and potential applications” was awarded the top cited paper of the year in 2019 in PeerJ in the field of Biochemistry, Biophysics, Molecular Biology. (view paper)
+Recently, his paper on “Ten Years of Progress and Promise of Induced Pluripotent Stem Cells: historical origins, characteristics, mechanism, limitations, and Potential Applications” was awarded the top cited paper of the year in 2019 in PeerJ in the field of Biochemistry, Biophysics, Molecular Biology. (view paper)

 Dr. Fakoya's publications with affiliation to UMHS